 Join us for an educational discussion!

-December 3 – “The Making of a Democratic Economy: How to Build Prosperity for the Many, Not the Few”, by Marjorie Kelly and Ted Howard.
-The book is short and offers a hardcover, kindle, and audio version – no paperback right now, but we’ve committed to purchasing a few books for anyone that would like to borrow a copy.
+December 10th (NOTE: Second Tuesday this month rather than the usual first!) – “The Making of a Democratic Economy: How to Build Prosperity for the Many, Not the Few”, by Marjorie Kelly and Ted Howard.
+The book is short and offers a hardcover, kindle, and audio version – no paperback right now.
 There’s also a 50-minute presentation of the book launch that provides a pretty good summary.
 Here’s the link for that: https://www.fiftybyfifty.org/2019/08/the-role-of-employee-ownership-in-an-economy-that-works-for-all/

 - “The Approaching Great Transformation: Toward a Livable Post Carbon Economy”, by Joel Magnuson